Worklytics/psoxy/infra/README.md

 2. Install into *workspace*
 3. Copy the User OAuth Token and store it in the secret manager
 4. Add the access token as `PSOXY_ACCESS_TOKEN_psoxy-slack-discovery-api` secret value in the GCP Project's Secret Manager

+## Zoom Setup

+Zoom connector through Psoxy requires a custom managed app on the Zoom Marketplace (in development mode, no need to publish).

+1. Go to https://marketplace.zoom.us/develop/create and create an app of type JWT

+2. Fill information and on App Credentials generate a token with a long expiration time, for example 00:00 01/01/2030

+3. Copy the JWT Token, it will be used later when creating the Zoom cloud function.

+4. Activate the app

+5. Add the access token as `PSOXY_ACCESS_TOKEN_psoxy-zoom` secret value in the GCP Project's Secret Manager